-Critical infrastructure like databases, application servers etc must be deployed securely in AWS and deploying ec2 instances in private subnet is a must.
-Instances launched in a private subnet have only private ip address (No public IP) and hence these instances can never be reached from internet.
-This prevents direct attacks on the system and applications in the system.
+Enterprise-grade security architectures demand that critical infrastructure like databases, application servers etc must be deployed securely in AWS and deploying ec2 instances in private subnet is a must.
+Instances launched in a private subnet have only private ip address (No public IP) and hence these instances are completely isolated from direct internet access.
+This architectural pattern creates a robust security perimeter that effectively eliminates the attack surface for external threats while maintaining the flexibility to establish controlled outbound connectivity when required.

 Deployment diagram